TYPO3Incubator/TYPO3.Guide.Infrastructure/Documentation/Releases/Index.rst

-To check values, either one of the the names tools, ``md5sum`` or ``shasum`` has to be used to locally create these hash values.
+To check values, either one of the the names tools, ``md5sum`` or ``shasum`` has to be used to locally create these hash values which you then use to compare them to the values published with the release.

 .. code-block:: bash